architolk/architolk.github.io/_pages/calendar/driver.md

 The corresponding code (with the pin settings for the temporary dev board) is available here: [GDEY075Z08_Arduino](https://github.com/architolk/arduino-projects/tree/master/calendar/GDEY075Z08_Arduino) and [Waveshare EPD-Test](https://github.com/architolk/arduino-projects/tree/master/calendar/EPD-Test)

 I haven't tried the GxEPD2 library yet.
-The board I'm using isn't supported and it seems overkill, although the use of the Adafruit_GFX would be nice.
+The board I'm using isn't supported and it seems overkill.
+However, using the Adafruit_GFX library was actually not that hard, using the GFXCanvas1 object!
+The corresponding code is available here: [POC-ePaper-GFX](https://github.com/architolk/arduino-projects/tree/master/calendar/POC-ePaper-GFX).